facebook/react-native/docs/LinkingLibraries.md

 For that we need to know the library's headers.
 To achieve that you have to go to your project's file, select `Build Settings` and search for `Header Search Paths`.
-There you should include the path to you library (if it has relevant files on subdirectories remember to make it `recursive`, like `React` on the example).
+There you should include the path to your library (if it has relevant files on subdirectories remember to make it `recursive`, like `React` on the example).